AndreiBranza/tema-curs-git-siemens/README.md

 # Gusti's Cinematic Universe - Grupa 7

 Be the hero on your own story!

 ## Movies

 ## Cast

 ### The heroes

+- Hero 1
+- Hero 2
+- Hero 3

 ### The villains

+- Villains 1
+- Villains 2
+- Villains 3